gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 ### If I use BYO worker subnets, can I still have Gardener create internal or public subnets?

 No. When `workersSubnetID` is used, **all subnets must be user-managed**.
 Specifying `internal` or `public` CIDRs alongside `workersSubnetID` is forbidden by validation.
-In BYO mode, Gardener creates no network resources -- load balancer subnets are discovered via standard AWS tags (`kubernetes.io/role/internal-elb=1`, `kubernetes.io/role/elb=1`) that you apply to your own subnets.
+LB subnets are discovered via standard AWS tags.

+### Can I add a BYO zone to an existing cluster that uses Gardener-managed subnets?

+No. All zones must use the same approach.
+Adding a new zone with `workersSubnetID` to a cluster that uses `workers` CIDRs is forbidden by validation, and vice versa.

 ### What about IPv6 support with BYO subnets?

 If `workersSubnetID` is provided, the extension will discover the IPv6 CIDR block from the subnet/VPC via the AWS API.

-### Can users mix BYO and Gardener-managed workers across zones?

-No. All zones must use the same approach: either all `workersSubnetID` or all `workers` CIDR.
-This is enforced by validation.

-### Is migration from Gardener-managed to BYO possible?

-Not supported. `workersSubnetID` and `workers` are immutable; switching between them is forbidden on update.
+The BYO subnet must have an IPv6 CIDR block when DualStack is enabled.

 ### What happens if LB subnets are not tagged?